physicsuniverse/Scalarized_Weyl/README.md

 ## Technical Details<a name="technical-details"></a>

 We are presenting numerical methods for solving second and fourth-order equations of motion.
-The variables $ f $, $ h $, and $ φ $ are treated as functions of the variable $ z $.
-To discretize the axis $ z $, we utilize the Gauss-Lobatto quadrature.
-This discretization allows us to represent $ f $, $ h $, and $ φ $ as vectors $ \bm W $.
+The variables $f$, $h$, and $φ$ are treated as functions of the variable $z$.
+To discretize the axis $z$, we utilize the Gauss-Lobatto quadrature.
+This discretization allows us to represent $f$, $h$, and $φ$ as vectors $ \bm W $.

 We compute derivatives up to the fourth order using standard methods such as the ``NDSolve`FiniteDifferenceDerivative`` function in Mathematica.
 This ensures precise calculations necessary for numerical methods.
 For instance, by applying the following code:
 ```wl